 Why Women Fail to Do Cruzada

-Students with a strong sense of equilibrium can quickly get used to crossing their legs when the man walks on their right, while those with a weak sense of equilibrium are less sensitive to changes in body position in relation to their partner, thus often fail to do cruzada.
+Students with a strong sense of equilibrium can quickly get used to crossing their left leg in front of their right leg when the man walks on their right, while those with a weak sense of equilibrium are less sensitive to changes in body position in relation to their partner, thus often fail to do cruzada.
 For such women, practicing salida helps to get them into the habit of doing cruzada when the man walks on their right.

 Bad embrace can also cause women to be insensitive to changes in their body position in relation to their partner.
 Some women wrap their left arm around the man's right arm, causing their body to be on the right side of the man's body.
 This misalignment makes them less sensitive to changes in the man's body position.
-Novice women dancing in open dance hold also can't perceive subtle changes in their partner's body position well due to the lack of direct physical contact.
-Both may cause them not to do the cross when the man walks on their right.
+Novice women dancing in open dance hold also can't perceive subtle changes in their partner's body position due to the lack of physical contact.
+Both may cause them not to do the cruzada when the man walks on their right.

 In my experience, failing to do cruzada is a common mistake women often make.
 Perpaps half of the women I dance with fail to do cruzada from time to time, and most of them are not new to tango.
-By adding a step, cruzada often serves as weight shift on the woman's part, thus changing from the balance system to the cross system, or from the cross system to the balance system.
-Whether the woman makes the cross puts her body in a different position in relation to the man, which affects how he leads the next step.
-Therefore, it is vital for women to get into the habit of doing cruzada when the man walks on their right.
-Using correct embrace, maitaining proper alignment, developing a strong sense of equilibrium, being sensitive to changes in the body position in relation to the partner, and practicing enough salida all help to get into the habit of doing cruzada.
+By adding a step, cruzada often serves as weight shift on the woman's part, thereby transforming the dancing system from balance system to cross system, or from cross system to balance system.
+Because this affects how the man leads the next step, it is vital for the woman to do the cross when the man wants her to do so by walking on her right.
+Developing a strong sense of equilibrium, using correct embrace, maitaining proper alignment, being sensitive to changes in the body position in relation to the partner, and practicing enough salida all help to get into the habit of doing cruzada.

 No comments: